-Parachute murder plot: The woman who walked away
+Parachute plot: The ex-girlfriend who walked away

 Speaking before the verdict, Nicolene said: "Unfortunately, he's always had the ability to make you believe that black is white.
 He's controlling and manipulative,

-"I wouldn't be surprised if gets acquitted.
+"I wouldn't be surprised if he gets acquitted.
 Some people just manage to get away with anything."

 Cilliers is due to be sentenced for two counts of attempted murder and one count of reckless endangerment on 15 June.